What Happens If You Don’t Report An Accident At Work?

 If your compensation claim is successful, you will be awarded a figure for your physical pain and psychological injuries under general damages.
 To help assign a sum to general damages, those responsible for valuing claims may refer to the compensation brackets found in a document called the Judicial College Guidelines (JCG).
 The JCG provides compensation guidelines for various types of injuries.

-In our table below, we look at a few figures that could be relevant to injuries sustained in a workplace accident.
-They’re taken from the JCG.
-We also look at how compensation could be awarded for more than one severe injury and any related expenses.
-This figure is not taken from the JCG.
-As every work compensation claim is different, these figures are only intended to be used as a guide.
+In our table below, we look at several of these brackets.
+We also look at how compensation could be awarded for more than one severe injury and any related expenses through a combination figure that has not been taken from the JCG.
+As every work compensation claim is different, all of the brackets are only intended to be used as a guide.

 Some settlements for accidents at work claims may include special damages to compensate for out-of-pocket expenses caused by the injuries.
 Examples of costs that could be recovered as part of a compensation claim include: